uswds/uswds-site/pages/style/color.md

 {% endfor %}

 ## Setting theme and state colors
-Set theme and state colors in your project's theme settings with tokens from the [common color palette](common-color-palette/) in the form `[family], [grade], [variant]` (The variant is optional).
+Set theme and state colors in your project's theme settings with tokens from the [system color palette](system-color-palette/) in the form `[family], [grade], [variant]` (The variant is optional).

-Theme and state families tend to include colors from the same common family, but this is not a hard-and-fast rule.
-For instance, the USWDS default theme palette uses colors from both the `blue-warm` and `blue` common color families for colors in the `primary` theme family.
+Theme and state families tend to include colors from the same system family, but this is not a hard-and-fast rule.
+For instance, the USWDS default theme palette uses colors from both the `blue-warm` and `blue` system color families for colors in the `primary` theme family.

 Set any unused theme or state color to `false`.